MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-12-center-html-div.md

 I don't understand why many resources online make it appear more difficult than it is.
 There are already troves of fantastic tutorials on HTML and CSS across the web, [W3](https://www.w3schools.com/css/default.asp) being one of the most prevalent.

-Nevertheless, I will go into more detail using other methods like grid and flexbox in another post.
-Just keep it simple at first if you are just learning.
+I will go into more detail using other methods like grid and flexbox in another post.
+Keep it simple at first if you are learning.

 ## Basic Example